Vaneeza-7/Airport-Database/README.md

 For weak entity, the primary key of Airplane (on which service is dependent) was included as foreign key.

 <h2>Relational Database Description</h2>
 The database relational diagram has been provided.
-Each entity and relationship has been mapped to a table.
+Each entity and relationship has been mapped to a table. <br>
+Some challenges were faced during Query 13, 14 and 18.
+These were solved by adding multiple joins, subqueries and using union.

 ## A View of the Database
 <p float="left">